Clinical Program - PGY-II

 The second year experience occurs primarily at UBHC.
-The resident spends four months assigned to both the inpatient and partial services unit.
+The resident spends four months assigned to the inpatient unit.
 The inpatient unit is a 24-bed unit with an average length of stay of five to seven days.
-The partial care service has a maximum census of thirty.

 At UBHC, the resident’s caseload reflects a diverse mix of schizophrenic, unipolar, bipolar and substance dependent patients.
 Since the unit is a teaching unit, the resident is given primary responsibility for evaluating and treating patients.
 Focus is on interviewing techniques, the therapeutic relationship and the biopsychosocial formulation of the patient’s illness.
 Supportive, behavioral and psychopharmacological treatments are used.
 The units are staffed by multidisciplinary teams.

 During the second year, residents spend two months rotating through the VA New Jersey Health Care System in Lyons, NJ.
 This time is spent assessing and treating patients with post traumatic stress disorders (PTSD) and substance-abuse.
 Residents get an intensive experience in the VA's specialized PTSD program.